mohamedakelportfolio/Programming-For-AI-and-Data-Science-With-Python-3ql-AI-School/Programming for AI and Data Science With Python/Part-1/exercises/1-Data-Types-and-Operators/exercises.md

 ## Data Types and Operators

-###  arithmetic operators

 >1.
-Play around with a few complex expressions, such as x = 2 + 4 * 5 – 6 / 3.
+Play around with a few complex expressions, such as $x = 2 + 4 * 5 – 6 / 3$.
 Use parentheses to group the numbers in different ways and see how the result changes compared with the original ungrouped expression.

 >2.

-### variables and assignment
+Assign the number 11 to a variable called my_fav_number .

+>3.
+Assign the string 'Python' to a variable called my_fav_ord .

+>4.
+Assign the string 'Lee' to a variable called user_name and use the print() function to print the value of user_name.
+After printing the value of userName , update user_name to 'James' and print it again.

+>5.
+Assign the values 12 and 5 to two variables a and b respectively.Find the sum and product of `a` and `b` and assign the results to another two variables called sum and product respectively.
+Find the remainder when a is divided by b and assign the result to a variable called remainder.
+Print the values of sum , product and remainder .

+>6.
+Assign the values 13 , 7 and 5 to three variables `a `, `b` and `c` respectively.
+Use the variables to evaluate the mathematical expression below:
+$$(13 + 5)*7 + 5 – 13 $$

+>7.
+How many seconds are there in 42 minutes 42 seconds?

+>8.
+How many miles are there in 10 kilometers?
+Hint: there are 1.61 kilometers in a mile.

+>9.
+If you run a 10 kilometer race in 42 minutes 42 seconds, what is your average pace (time per mile in minutes and seconds)?
+What is your average speed in miles per hour?

+>10.
+Determine the output of the following program without running the code: s = 12 s = s - 3 print(s)

+>11.
+Determine the output of the following program without running the code: t = 10 t = t + 1 t = t*2
+t = t/5
+print(t)

+>12.
+Determine the output of the following program without running the code: p, q = 12, 4 p += 3 print(p)
+q **= 2
+print(q)

+>13.
+Assign the values 11 and 7 to two variables r and s respectively.
+Add r to s and assign the result back to r .
+Print the values of r and s .

+>14.
+Think of an integer and assign it to a variable.
+Perform the following steps on the variable:
+Add 17 to it.
+Double the result.
+Subtract 4 from the result.
+Double the result again.
+Add 20 to the result.
+Divide the result by 4.
+Subtract 20 from the result.
+Each step involves operating on the result from the previous step and assigning the new result back to the variable.
+Print the final answer.
+What number do you get?

 >1. creates a variable named x and stores 5 in it